-SGS has prepared guidelines outlining the regulations for the formatting and preparation of a thesis for electronic submission to the SGS.
-These guidelines, available on the School of Graduate Studies web site (www.sgs.utoronto.ca), must be strictly adhered to.
+SGS has prepared guidelines outlining the regulations for the formatting and preparation of a thesis for electronic submission to the SGS (see Thesis Formatting).
+These guidelines, available on the School of Graduate Studies website, must be strictly adhered to.
 SGS will inform the student of any additional completion requirements such as the payment of library fines, outstanding fees, etc.